 - Select the Post a Job button on your dashboard.

 - You will be asked to complete four steps: Job Basics, Job Details, Job Preferences, and Schools where the Jobs should be Posted.

 STEP 3.
 Review applications and interview students.More

 Supervisors are responsible for interviewing candidates, if necessary, before offering the job position.
 If you are interviewing multiple students for the same position, the same questions should be asked to each student.

 Once you have identified a final candidate, you are responsible for initiating the electronic contract:

-- Go to the NYIT Portal > Student Timesheet tile.
+- Go to the NYIT Portal > Finances tile > Student Timesheets

 - Select “Contract” located on the top.